LEA LAB @ VANDERBILT

 Marina Watowich

-Marina Watowich (she/her) is an NIH T32 Postdoctoral Fellow in the Lea Lab.
+Marina Watowich (she/her) is an NIH NRSA Postdoctoral Fellow in the Lea Lab.
 Marina’s research investigates how environmental and social adversities affect long-term health and immune system aging in humans and non-human primates.
 Her work also seeks to understand the factors that contribute to resilience in the face of adversity, as well as basic mechanisms of gene regulation.
 In the Lea Lab, Marina works primarily with the Turkana and Tsimane populations.

 Contact her at: marina.watowich@vanderbilt.edu